 "General Okku did not submit to my authority.
 His death was necessary.
 The insurgents were a waste of our resources, as I was made aware that the Balin Ruling Council were our real enemies.
 They have been destroyed."

 "Are you sure?"

 Vader didn't know if he was asking if he was sure if they had all been destroyed, or if he was sure they were their real enemies.
 He was not at all certain about the former.
-It was quite possible that some had managed to escape, given his abrupt departure to see to Luke.
+It was quite possible that some had managed to escape, given his abrupt departure to attend to his parental duties.

 "Organa's daughter provided evidence that the Balin Ruling Council were behind the initial attacks on our ships," Vader said.

 "So you made a strategic decision based on advice from a teenage girl?"
 He no longer sounded polite.
 He sounded genuinely confused.
-It was very rare for Palpatine to be genuine about anything.
+It was very rare for his master to be genuine about anything.

 "Master, the situation on Bal is under control.
 It has now been set on a path that will result in its transformation into a loyal, peaceful planet.
 I will soon return and ensure it remains on that path."